Alexander Lukashenko: Second term (2001–2006)

 Under the original constitution, Lukashenko should have been up for reelection in 1999.
 However, the 1996 referendum extended Lukashenko's term for two additional years.
 In the 9 September 2001 election, Lukashenko faced Vladimir Goncharik and Sergei Gaidukevich.
-During the campaign, Lukashenko promised to raise the standards of farming, social benefits and increase industrial output of Belarus.
+During the campaign, Lukashenko promised to raise the standards of farming and social benefits as well as increase Belarus's industrial output.
 Lukashenko won in the first round with 75.65% of the vote.
-The Organization for Security and Co-operation in Europe (OSCE) said the process "failed to meet international standards".
+The Organization for Security and Co-operation in Europe (OSCE) said the election process "failed to meet international standards".

 Jane's Intelligence Digest surmised that the price of Russian support for Lukashenko ahead of the 2001 presidential election was the surrender of Minsk's control over its section of the Yamal–Europe gas pipeline.
-After the results were announced declaring Lukashenko the winner, Russia publicly welcomed Lukashenko's re-election; the Russian President, Vladimir Putin, telephoned Lukashenko and offered a message of congratulations and support.
+After the results were announced, declaring Lukashenko the winner, Russia publicly welcomed Lukashenko's re-election; the Russian President, Vladimir Putin, telephoned Lukashenko and offered a message of congratulations and support.

 Following the 2003 invasion of Iraq, American intelligence agencies reported that aides of Saddam Hussein managed to acquire Belarusian passports while in Syria, but that it was unlikely that Belarus would offer a safe haven for Saddam and his two sons.
 This action, along with arms deals with Iraq and Iran, prompted Western governments to take a tougher stance against Lukashenko.
 The US was particularly angered by the arms sales, and American political leaders increasingly began to refer to Belarus as "Europe's last dictatorship".
 The EU was concerned for the security of its gas supplies from Russia, which are piped through Belarus, and took an active interest in Belarusian affairs.
-With the accession of Poland, Latvia and Lithuania, the EU's border with Belarus has grown to more than 1000 kilometers.
+With the accession of Poland, Latvia, and Lithuania, the EU's border with Belarus has grown to more than 1000 kilometers.

 During a televised address to the nation on 7 September 2004, Lukashenko announced plans for a referendum to eliminate presidential term limits.
 This was held on 17 October 2004, the same day as parliamentary elections, and, according to official results, was approved by 79.42% of voters.
 Previously, Lukashenko had been limited to two terms and thus would have been constitutionally required to step down after the presidential elections in 2006.
 Opposition groups, the OSCE, the European Union, and the US State Department stated that the vote fell short of international standards.
-Belarus grew economically under Lukashenko, but much of this growth was due to Russian crude oil which was imported at below-market prices, refined, and sold to other European countries at a profit.
+Belarus grew economically under Lukashenko, but much of this growth was due to Russian crude oil, which was imported at below-market prices, refined, and sold to other European countries at a profit.